joelvandiver/joelvandiver.com/site/docs/blog/posts/2020-07-07-apod-azure-function.md

     - TypeScript
 ---

-I've written about setting up a [JS photo script](./2019-09-04-nasa-apod.html) with NASA Astronomy Photo of the Day (APOD).
-But, to be honest, I've gotten a little greedy with these photos.
-I like that I can go to my blog and get the photo of the day, but I would prefer to keep a cache of previous photos of the day!
+Let's setup a cache of astronomy photos of the day!

 ## Enter Azure Functions